ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ```

-The `getNow` method does not wait and returns the fallback value immediately because the future has yet not been completed.
-Note that this call does not force the CompletableFuture to complete.
+The `getNow` method does not wait and immediately returns the fallback value because the future has yet not completed.
+Note that this method does not cause the `CompletableFuture` to complete.

 ```